On Gear Live: Rear plastic shell of upcoming budget iPhone leaked?

 Apple Spill Detection Waterproofs Your MacBook Warranty

-Posted by Patrick Phelps Categories: Apple, PC / Laptop
+Posted by Patrick Phelps Categories: Apple, PC / Laptop,

 Spill your morning coffee on your MacBook and then take it in for covered warranty service?
-Those days are ending; water damage is obviously a violation of the AppleCare warranty, and the new MacBook and computers, introduced last week, include what cellphones have had for years: Liquid Submersion Indicators, which alert technicians to water damage.
+Those days are ending; water damage is obviously a violation of the AppleCare warranty, and the new MacBook and MacBook Pro computers, introduced last week, include what cellphones have had for years: Liquid Submersion Indicators, which alert technicians to water damage.
 Located under the keyboard and near the trackpad, the sensors change color when exposed to a liquid.
 Once these sensors are activated, there is no way to undo the process, so you’re just gonna have to fess up next time, so please - no more Shirley Temples near the hardware, okay?

 Read More | Los Angeles Times